 - Begin the transition to college!

-You'll also get your NSU portal login, which gives access to your NSU email and WebAdvisor account.
+You'll also get your NSU portal login as well as access to your NSU email and Banner Self-Service (formerly WebAdvisor) account.

 If you haven’t yet been on campus, this is a great chance to visit!